Beginnings and Endings

 she learned to read numbers instead of notes -

-that seemed easier, she said, but
+that seemed easiest, she said, but

 only notes were in the second book.